Apple Will Build $1 Billion Campus in Austin, Adding 5,000 Jobs

 Welcoming news of the expansion, Texas Gov. Greg Abbott said, "I thank Apple for this tremendous investment in Texas, and I look forward to building upon our strong partnership to create an even brighter future for the Lone Star State."

-Apple, which currently employs 90,000 people in the U.S., says that over the next three years, it will also "establish new sites in Seattle, San Diego and Culver City" and add hundreds of new jobs in cities from Pittsburgh, New York and Boston to Boulder, Colo., and Portland, Oregon.
+Apple, which currently employs 90,000 people in the U.S., says that over the next three years, it will also "establish new sites in Seattle, San Diego and Culver City" and add hundreds of new jobs in cities from Pittsburgh, New York and Boston to Boulder, Colo., and Portland, Ore.

-"Talent, creativity and tomorrow's breakthrough ideas aren't limited by region or zip code," Cook said, adding, "with this new expansion, we're redoubling our commitment to cultivating the high-tech sector and workforce nationwide."
+"Talent, creativity and tomorrow's breakthrough ideas aren't limited by region or zip code," Cook said, adding, "With this new expansion, we're redoubling our commitment to cultivating the high-tech sector and workforce nationwide."